MahmudHasanCSE/Django-Debug-Toolbar-Setup/README.md

 ```
 >Take care with the imports because it is possible that you may duplicate some of this.

-Now In your projects settings.py make sure that debug mode is true.
+Now In your project's settings.py make sure that debug mode is true.
 ```sh
 DEBUG = True
 ```